OpShin/plutus-bench/README.md

 given specification, along with a bash script called `build.sh` that prints to stdout the content of a `script.cbor` file that contains the Smart Contract.
 The script may write to `.tmp` within each directory.

+## Running

+Each contract defines how to run its tests